Owlessa/Depths-of-Saarthowl/GameplayChanges.md

 After character creation, hands off the keyboard!
 Please allow for a few minutes to let the MCM recording run, and get your game setup and ready to play.
 A pop up will let you know when it's run it's course and you're able to resume a hands on position.
 After character creation you will start in the Adventurer's Dream.
 Here you will have a chance to gear up your character before starting the game.
 You will find armor in the wardrobe, weapons in the chest, spell tomes in the night stand and some misc items in the lockbox.
 Take as many or as few items as you want.
 It's your game, you do you.

-When you have everything you want talk to the little dragon perched on the lantern.
+When you have everything you want, talk to the little dragon perched on the lantern.
 You will be given a list of alternate starts to choose from.
 Walking out the door without talking to the dragon, or chosing the XXX start, will lead to the default start with Helgen intact before the Imperials come through with their prisoners.
-With this start talk to Martha in the inn and tell her you would like to spend the night, but don't get to comfortable.
+With this start talk to Martha in the inn and tell her you would like to spend the night, but don't get too comfortable.

 ## Storyline Pacing